Find out about homeschooling NSW

 When Can I Remove My Kids from School

 Many schools can be quite supportive of homeschooling and will leave the door open for you to return if homeschooling doesn’t work out.
-However some parents report having problems with the school administration (particularly public schools – they lose funding, possibly a teacher when you leave).
+However some parents report having problems with the school administration (they lose funding and possibly a teacher when you leave).

 Can I Get A Higher School Certificate When I Homeschool?